Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

 A naive implementation of the above pre-processing steps is unappealing to our scenario.
-For example, in a non-parametric regression with a large number of correlated features and low signal-to-noise ratio, it may be important to choose a conservative threshold for screening, which limits the scope of dimension reduction at this stage.
-On the other hand, construction of PCs are agnostic to the relationship between the response and the feature vector.
-Instead, we propose an approach that first employs variable screening \citep{chen2018error} with a conservative threshold to identify a large subset of features, typically a few thousand, having the highest non-linear marginal association with the response.
-After variable screening, the screened feature vector is further compressed using a short and fat random sketching matrix \citep{mahoney2011randomized,drineas2012fast}.
+For example, in a non-parametric regression with a large number of correlated predictors and low signal-to-noise ratio, it may be important to choose a conservative threshold for screening, which limits the scope of dimension reduction at this stage.
+On the other hand, construction of PCs are agnostic to the relationship between the response and the predictor vector.
+Instead, we propose an approach that first employs variable screening \citep{chen2018error} with a conservative threshold to identify a large subset of predictors, typically a few thousand, having the highest non-linear marginal association with the response.
+After variable screening, the screened predictor vector is further compressed using a short and fat random sketching matrix \citep{mahoney2011randomized,drineas2012fast}.
 This matrix has a small number of rows ($m$) and entries that are independently and identically drawn from a normal distribution.
-Predictive inference proceeds by fitting a non-parametric Gaussian process (GP) regression model \citep{williams2006gaussian,gramacy2020surrogates} to the scalar outcome and the $m$-dimensional sketched feature vector after fixing values for the weakly identifiable tuning parameters within the covariance kernel of the Gaussian processes.
-The posterior predictive distribution corresponding to a choice of such tuning parameters and random sketching matrix comes in a closed form without the need to implement MCMC sampling, so that one can obtain the predictive distribution extremely rapidly even in problems with huge numbers of features.
+Predictive inference proceeds by fitting a non-parametric Gaussian process (GP) regression model \citep{williams2006gaussian,gramacy2020surrogates} to the scalar outcome and the $m$-dimensional sketched predictor vector after fixing values for the weakly identifiable tuning parameters within the covariance kernel of the Gaussian processes.
+The posterior predictive distribution corresponding to a choice of such tuning parameters and random sketching matrix comes in a closed form without the need to implement MCMC sampling, so that one can obtain the predictive distribution extremely rapidly even in problems with huge numbers of predictors.
 To reduce the sensitivity of predictive inference to the choice of the sketching matrix and the tuning parameters in GP regression, the model is fit with multiple different choices of the sketching matrix and parameters.
 The predictive inferences obtained from such choices are then aggregated using Bayesian predictive stacking \citep{yao2018using} to improve accuracy and robustness.
+When predictor vector lies on a low-dimensional unknown manifold and the response has a non-linear relationship with the manifold co-ordinates, the proposed approach has provable guarantee of drawing optimal predictive inference, as argued in this article.